 - Start & pause cleaning cycles

-- Customize preferences
+- Configure your preferences

-- Monitor your robot’s activity
+- Monitor your robots live activity

 - View Clean Map reports